Executive Order 12866: Revisions by President Obama -- Executive Order 13563

-Trump revisions: Executive Orders 13771, 13777, 13891, 13892, and 13893
+Revisions by President Trump (first administration): Executive Orders 13771, 13777, 13891, 13892, and 13893

 Executive Order 13771

 The provisions of Executive Orders 12866 and 13563 were significantly narrowed in some respects and expanded in others by Executive Orders 13771 and 13777.
 Among the significant narrowing provisions are a more parsimonious description of the stated purposes of regulation.
 Whereas Executive Order 12866 contained a long list of regulatory principles, in which the maximization of net social benefits is one of many, Executive Order 13771 directs agencies "to be prudent and financially responsible in the expenditure of funds, from both public and private sources" and to "manage the costs associated with the governmental imposition of private expenditures required to comply with Federal regulations".

 Executive Order 13771 expands upon Executive Order 12866 in both substantive and procedural ways.
 Substantively, Executive Order 13771 directs agencies to eliminate at least two existing regulations for every new regulation issued and abide by regulatory budget caps set by OMB.
 Substantively, Executive Order 13771 restores and greatly expands the authority OMB had under Executive Order 12291 as the final arbiter of benefits and costs and authorizes OMB to set regulatory cost caps.
 The Order also generally prohibits agencies from proposing or promulgating regulations not previously published in the Unified Regulatory Agenda.
 Procedurally, Executive Order 13771 established additional steps agencies must follow, supervised by OMB, including the issuance by OMB of enforceable regulatory budget caps.

 OMB issued final implementing guidance after publishing, and seeking public comment on, interim guidance.
 The final guidance clarifies several key issues.
 First, the scope of Executive Order 13771 extends to conventional regulatory actions, deregulatory actions, and significant guidance documents.
 Second, Executive Order 13771 focuses on regulatory cost alone without regard to regulatory benefits.